 Gates and Expanders are a type of dynamics processing used to reduce unwanted noise in audio recordings.
-They operate like compressors, except that instead of attenuating signals as they pass a threshold (as a compressor would), gates and expanders attenuate signals below a user-defined threshold.
+They operate like compressors, except that instead of attenuating signals above a threshold (as a compressor would), gates and expanders attenuate signals below a threshold.
 They’re popular for use in radio, podcasts, television, film, live sound, and anything where vocals and noise are commonplace.
 Most expanders include additional controls for decay, threshold, and ratio, as well as side-chain filters.
 These additional controls greatly help to control how abruptly the expander attenuates sound, as well as the sensitivity to sound as it passes through the expander.
-In this post, we won’t delve into how to operate expanders, but instead, focus on the potential advantages and drawbacks of using one.
+In this post, we’ll focus on the potential advantages and drawbacks of using gates and expanders.

 Expanders Vs. Gates

 Expanders are an all-encompassing term, such that all gates are expanders, but not all expanders are gates.
 Gates are simply expanders that provide extreme output attenuation for signals that drop below the user-defined threshold.
 Gates act more like an on-off switch, whereas expanders offer some flexibility as to the degree to which output signals are attenuated.
-Colloquially, expanders are conflated with gates even though they’re not technically the same.
+Expanders are sometimes conflated with gates even though they’re technically different.
 The same limitations of expanders apply to gates as well.

 Expanders are simple algorithms with binary logic.
 If the signal level falls below the detector threshold, the expander attenuates the output signal.
 If the signal level exceeds the detector threshold, then the expander allows the signal to pass through to the output, unaffected.
 Time controls simply delay the onset of the expander or allow for more gradual attenuation, but the basic logic of the expander remains the same.
 As a result, expanders tend to work very crudely, and rarely strike a good balance between subtlety and noise reduction for vocal recording.
 The end results typically come across as abrupt and displeasing, even though they successfully reduce noise in a technical sense.